 Thursday, June 25 (Day 6): paddle Driftstone to Martins Creek, Pa.
 Camp at Driftstone.

 Friday, June 26 (Day 7): paddle Easton, Pa. to Riegelsville, N.J.
 No camping, sojourn over.

-Daily paddles average about 10 miles, with stops for lunch, educational lessons and swim breaks.
-Registration fees cover the guided river trip, single or tandem kayak rental (with paddle and life jacket; tandem kayaks come with seats), shuttle/livery transportation to and/or from launch and take-out sites, educational programs, meals, a souvenir T-shirt, and camping sites.
+Daily paddles on the Sojourn average about 10 miles, with stops for lunch, educational lessons, and swim breaks.
+Registration fees cover the guided river trip, single or tandem kayak rental (with paddle and life jacket; tandem kayaks come with seats), shuttle/livery transportation to and/or from launch and take-out sites, educational programs, meals, and camping sites.
 Participants may bring their own boats and must bring their own camping equipment.
 Registration fees are by the day and include up to three meals and one night of camping.

 The Sojourn's purpose is to heighten awareness of and appreciation for the Delaware River and its watershed, which flows through New York, New Jersey, Pennsylvania, and Delaware.
 Guided by the philosophy that by getting people out on the water and experiencing it firsthand, they too become its stewards, the Delaware River Sojourn helps protect the river and its environs for present and future generations.

 Part of the Sojourn's stewardship focus involves introducing youth to paddling the river through the Delaware River Sojourn Youth Paddle Program.
 We are asking group leaders who may be interested in taking advantage of this funding opportunity in 2020 to please email Clarence Gardiner at email@example.com.
 Information on the program can be found at https://delawareriversojourn.com/index.php/youthprogram.